IBM/microservices-traffic-management-using-istio/README.md

 There are multiple ways in which we can control this routing.
 It can be based on which user is accessing it, or certain percentage of the traffic can be configured to flow to one version etc.

 This step shows you how to configure where you want your service requests to go based on weights and HTTP Headers.You would need to be in the root directory of the Istio release you have downloaded on the Prerequisites section.

+> If you are having trouble executing `istioctl create` and getting a connection timeout, please use port forwarding as mentioned [here](#port-forwarding-the-istio-pilot)

 * Set Default Routes to `reviews-v1` for all microservices